kaison428/CPTu-Data-Reconstruction/README.md

 The proposed CPTu data imputation method based on an ensemble convolutional autoencoder can reduce the number of tests required and improve the soil profiling accuracy in case of missing data.

-## References

-The document includes several references for further reading and understanding.